 Ashburton Drive Primary is fortunate to have this service through a government grant.
-The officer is available to students to provide emotional support, friendly advice and positive encouragement in the numerous situations that arise for students within the school.
-The officer can be contacted through the office and is available to support parents, staff and students.
+The Chaplain is available two days a week to provide students emotional support, friendly advice and positive encouragement in the diverse range of situations that arise for students within the school.
+The Chaplain can be contacted via the office and referrals can be made via, your class teacher or a member of Admin.
+The Chaplain is available to support parents, staff and students.